sohailsomani/soso-state/README.md

 ## Obvious low-hanging optimizations

-The most obvious optimization would be to convert the object traversal into python code.
+The most obvious optimization would be to compile the state traversal into python code.
 This sounds complex and scary but isn't really.
 At the moment, we do something like this: